 How do you qualify for backdating of you Council Tax Reduction?

-If you have reached the qualifying age to claim State Pension Credit your entitlement can be backdated.
+If you have reached the qualifying age to claim State Pension Credit, you can backdate your entitlement.
 This is up to a maximum of 3 months from the date you make your claim.
 You do not have to apply for backdating.
 You may have to supply details of your income and capital for the period concerned.
-Your entitlement can only be backdated for a maximum of 26 weeks from the date of your request.
+You can only backdate your entitlement for a maximum of 26 weeks from the date of your request.

 - You have shown good cause for failing to apply earlier.

 - Good cause existed during the period for which backdating is being requested.

 You will need to show good cause for not claiming earlier.
 We must be sure that a person of your age/experience would also have failed to apply.
 You have to prove good cause.
 We must take account of all the facts of your case.

 Some examples of when you may have good cause are:

 - You did not immediately apply for a reduction after leaving hospital.

 - You were ill and had no-one to make an application on your behalf.

 - You did not understand that you could apply for a reduction.
 This may be because of age, inexperience, or language difficulties.